activescott/typescript-openai-realtime-api/README.md

-# tsorta: TypeScript OpenAPI Realtime API
+# tsorta: TypeScript OpenAI Realtime API

 This repo is for an article I've written about how to use the OpenAI Realtime API with TypeScript + React and WebRTC.
 It is a working example that you can experience the Realtime API with yourself.
 The WebRTC client also does some heavy lifting around managing the conversation state and audio streams.